GSA/digitalgov.gov/content/communities/user-experience.md

 ### What we do

 * Create case studies of why UX works!
-* Training for government Web managers, usability specialists, project managers, etc…
+* Webinars and educational sessions for government Web managers, usability specialists, project managers, etc…
 * User Experience (UX) networking events
 * Connect people to useful UX resources